Maximally Frobenius-destabilized vector bundles over smooth algebraic curves

 We also need a result about vector bundles over curves proved by S.-W.~Zhang in the arithmetic setting (though it is possibly older), and we choose the more geometric presentation in \cite{dJS}:

-\begin{thm}[S.-W.~Zhang] Given a smooth projective curve $C$, and any real number $\varepsilon>0$, there exists a smooth projective curve $C'$, a finite morphism $f:C'\rightarrow C$, and a line bundle quotient $f^*E\rightarrow L$ such that $\deg(L)/\deg(f)<\mu(E)+\varepsilon$. \end{thm} \begin{proof} See \cite[Thm.~5.7]{dJS}.
+\begin{thm}[S.-W.~Zhang] Given a vector bundle $E$ over a smooth projective curve $C$ and any real number $\varepsilon>0$, there exists a smooth projective curve $C'$, a finite morphism $f:C'\rightarrow C$, and a line bundle quotient $f^*E\rightarrow L$ such that $\deg(L)/\deg(f)<\mu(E)+\varepsilon$. \end{thm} \begin{proof} See \cite[Thm.~5.7]{dJS}.
 Although the authors prove that there exists a finite, flat cover of $C$, their proof actually shows that $C'$ can be chosen to be smooth. \end{proof}